(c) Jack Ballard

 However, pikas aren’t the only animals that “store” food.
 Beavers sink branches of trees into the water around their lodges which are eaten during the winter.
 In my neck of the woods, American red squirrels (pine squirrels) cache pine nuts in large heaps that the feed upon during the snowy season.
 Some birds, such as red-breasted and white-breasted nuthatches secret nuts and seeds in cracks and crevices in tree trunks that are consumed when food is scarce.

 Like farmers who put up hay and grain to feed cattle in the winter, some species of animals store their own food for consumption during the cold months of the year.
-Let’s hope their harvest is more bountiful than that of my state’s two-legged farmers.
+It’s not just cows that eat hay.